sanacommerce/DeveloperPortal/DeveloperPortal/graph-apis/intro.md

 ## GraphQL in the ADK

-In the development of an add epics can be used to dispatch GraphQL queries and mutations.
-It is recommended to create a folder labeled "behavior" in which the query and epic are saved in javascript.
+In the development of an add-on epics can be used to dispatch GraphQL queries and mutations.
+It is recommended to create a folder named "behavior" in which the query and epic are saved in javascript.

 <a id="ExportingQueries"></a>